-Last December, the Office of the Comptroller of the Currency (OCC) announced that it will issue special purpose national bank charters to FinTech companies that satisfy certain chartering criteria.
+Last December, the Office of the Comptroller of the Currency (OCC) announced that it will issue special-purpose national bank, or “FinTech,” charters to nonbank companies that satisfy certain chartering criteria.
 This post explores the benefits and drawbacks of obtaining a FinTech Charter from the OCC.

 What's the Big Deal?
 The competitive premise is that the OCC's proposal would extend the regulations and privileges of a special purpose national bank charter to FinTech firms, which will enable FinTechs to maintain certain regulatory advantages over their nonbank competitors.

 Benefits.
-The benefits associated with a FinTech Charter are (i) federal preemption, (ii) interest rate exportation, (iii) consistent federal regulation, and (iv) direct access to the Federal Reserve payments system.
-Each of these benefits may afford FinTechs significant cost savings and obviate the need to partner with traditional banks and financial institutions.
+The benefits associated with a FinTech Charter are: (i) federal preemption, (ii) interest rate exportation, (iii) consistent federal regulation, and (iv) direct access to the Federal Reserve payments system.
+Each of these benefits may afford FinTechs significant cost savings and obviate the need to partner with traditional financial institutions.

 · Federal Preemption.
-FinTechs are currently required to comply with local licensing laws and other state law requirements in each jurisdiction where they operate.
-As a special purpose national bank, a FinTech would be entitled to federal preemption of state law, and be exempt from state licensing laws to the same extent as a national bank (note that federal preemption does not exempt FinTechs from complying with certain state consumer protection laws).
+FinTechs are currently required to comply with local licensing laws and other state law and regulatory requirements in each jurisdiction where they operate.
+As a special-purpose national bank, a FinTech would be entitled to federal preemption of state law, and be exempt from state licensing laws to the same extent as a national bank (note that federal preemption does not exempt FinTechs from complying with certain state consumer protection laws).

 · Interest Rate Exportation.
 The interest rate exportation doctrine allows national banks to charge, or “export,” the maximum interest rate of its “home state” in loan transactions in other states without regard to the usury laws of those states.
 A FinTech Charter would provide FinTechs significant flexibility as firms would otherwise be required to comply with state-specific interest rate caps and usury laws.